How to read music notes: The beginner’s guide

-How to read music notes for piano
+How to read music notes for piano?

-It is where the notes are placed on the stave that indicates which key you should play – these are different for the right hand and left hand.
+The notes are placed on the stave that indicates which key you should play – these are different for the right hand and left hand.

-Using simple mnemonics it becomes much easier to memorise which order the notes go up or down in and which letter/ key they represent on the keyboard.
+Using simple mnemonics, it becomes much easier to memorise which order the notes go up or down in and which letter/ key they represent on the keyboard.